 Check the chart below for an example of how to identify and draw supply and demand zones.

 As you can see in the EUR/USD 1H chart above, the price could not break the 1.0945 level three times and the 1.0985 twice.
-This is a classic case of supply and demand zones, which can be by traders to utilize the range trading strategy or once the price breaks below or above the range, the breakout strategy.
+This is a classic case of supply and demand zones, which traders can utilize as a range trading strategy or, once the price breaks below or above the range, the breakout strategy.

 Remember, while drawing these zones, you’re not just predicting market movements; you’re preparing to act on them.
 The zones give you a visual representation of where significant buying and selling pressures have occurred, allowing you to anticipate potential entry and exit points for your trades.